 What to do

 The forest behind Coaster is criss-crossed with footpaths, including some which go through the abandoned village of old Ohoililir where the last rajah is buried (offerings are still made to him to atone for his unfortunate end).
-You may get lucky and see our local cous-cous (who also likes to exercise on the electricity cable behind the old Cottage), parakeets, the odd snake, lots of lizards and even more insects.
+You may get lucky and see our local cous-cous (who used to exercise on the electricity cable behind the old Cottage), parakeets, the odd snake, lots of lizards and even more insects.
 Insect repellant strongly recommended.

 More easy going are some of the variants on the two walks outlined below.